Fresh fighting in Ethiopia’s Afar as army mounts ‘offensive’

-Addis Ababa, Ethiopia, Oct 13 – Fighting has resumed in northern Ethiopia’s Afar region after a month-long lull, humanitarian and rebel sources told AFP Wednesday, as the government appeared to be pressing a new offensive.
+Addis Ababa (AFP), Oct 13 – Fighting has resumed in northern Ethiopia’s Afar region after a month-long lull, humanitarian and rebel sources told AFP Wednesday, as the government appeared to be pressing a new offensive.

 There were reports of an armed clash Tuesday in the town of Awra, in Afar’s Fenti zone, including use of heavy weapons by the Tigray People’s Liberation Front (TPLF) that killed multiple civilians, the humanitarian sources said.